Richardaeld/Fat_Racoon_Kitchen/README.md

         + Replaced the original navigation bar with a Bootstrap navigation bar.
 + Pagination would not function with 20 entires in the container
     + Caused by:
-        + Entries being over 15 and a multiple of 5.
+        + Entries being over 15 and a multiple of 5 in a single featured ingredient container.
-        + The JS wasn't placing the end ellipses which is required for pagination to function properly
+        + The JS wasn't placing the end ellipses which is required for pagination to function properly.
     + Fix:
         + Reduced number by one where end ellipses starts.
 This causes the pagination to trigger on multiples of five properly.